Metropolitan Police Department of the District of Columbia: Demographics

 The MPD has had an average of just under 3,800 sworn members.
 As of the end of 2017, the department had 3,837 sworn personnel and 658 civilian personnel.
 Of the sworn personnel, there are 3,075 officers and detectives, 146 recruits, 437 sergeants, 116 lieutenants, 35 captains, and 28 command personnel.
 Among sworn personnel, about 78% were men and 22% were women and, about 52% of sworn personnel were black, 36% were white, 9% were Hispanic, and 4% were Asian.
 The proportion of African American officers has increased over time; in 1968, African Americans constituted 25% of the department's force and in 1970 constituted 35% of the department's force.

 Districts

-These District of Columbia is divided into seven geographical areas designated as "districts" which are numbered 1–7.
+The District of Columbia is divided into seven geographical areas designated as "districts" which are numbered 1–7.
 The districts are then broken up into Patrol Service Areas (PSA).
-These PSAs are the beats that are served by the district's patrol units.
+These PSAs are the beats that are served by the patrol units.